xfreddy2007/react-node-test/README.md

   There is no need to change or add login function.
   Interpret the code structure and set the correct environment by the experience of building projects. <br/>
   Here is a login information. <br/>
   ✓ email: admin@gmail.com ✓ password: admin123

 - Implement Restful API of "Meeting" in the both of server and client sides (40min)<br/>
   Focus Code Style and Code Optimization. <br/>
   Reference other functions.

+## Completed

+INFO: In order to show the bug fix for the login functionality, I push the `.env` file to the remote origin.
+In production, the `.env` file should not be listed in the remote repository.